LuisAlbertoVasquezVargas/spectre/README.md

 ```
 .vcs_spectre/
-├── stack.json        # List of snapshots
+├── tree.json         # Flat list of all snapshots (with parent relationships)
-├── PTR               # Pointer to the current snapshot ID
+├── CURRENT           # Points to the current snapshot ID
 └── main.txt          # Tracked file (in project root)
 ```